-This course is designed to walk participants through the steps of creating a classroom culture plan that establishes an orderly yet exciting classroom where students can and want to do the hard work that is required to learn and succeed.
+This course is designed to walk Teachers through the steps of creating a classroom culture plan that establishes an orderly yet exciting classroom where students can and want to do the hard work that is required to learn and succeed.
 The foundation of this course is uncovering what motivates students in order to ensure that what is communicated to them is relevant, meaningful, and engaging.
 Strategies are also shared for developing positive and trusting peer-to-peer, teacher-to-student, and parent-teacher relationships.

-In addition to designing a classroom culture plan that emphasizes motivation and engagement, participants will learn two verbal techniques that help keep behaviors optimal and in line with the expectations in the classroom.
+In addition to designing a classroom culture plan that emphasizes motivation and engagement, you will learn two verbal techniques that help keep behaviors optimal and in line with the expectations in the classroom.
 The techniques are constructed to teach students about making choices, consequences and likely outcomes that result from their choices.
-Throughout this course, participants will learn strategies for teaching students how to monitor and regulate their own behavior.
+Throughout this course, Teachers will learn strategies for teaching students how to monitor and regulate their own behavior.

 This course also recognizes the importance of clear expectations and procedures to effective classroom management.
-The Safety, Order and Rights value set is presented as one framework for clarifying and communicating the classroom expectations, and is compatible with other value sets that simply and easily communicate the rationale for expectations and procedures.
-Participants will learn how to effectively teach procedures to students, and establish rules in a manner that invests students in upholding them.
+The Safety, Order and Rights value set is presented as one framework for clarifying and communicating the classroom expectations and is compatible with other value sets that simply and easily communicate the rationale for expectations and procedures.
+Teachers will learn how to effectively teach procedures to students and establish rules in a manner that invests students in upholding them.Objectives:

-Participants will be able to:
+Teachers will be able to:

-Understand the importance of classroom management and the relationship between engaging work, student behavior, and learning outcomes.
+- Understand the importance of classroom management and the relationship between engaging work, student behavior, and learning outcomes.

 - Explore theories of motivation and behavior management, and apply these theories to the creation of a classroom culture plan.

-Explain how to begin implementing PBIS and give examples of both preventative and responsive positive discipline techniques.
+- Explain how to begin implementing PBIS and give examples of both preventative and responsive positive discipline techniques.

-Explain how to effectively redirect students and implement logical consequences using firm yet respectful teacher language.
+- Explain how to effectively redirect students and implement logical consequences using firm yet respectful teacher language.

-Describe the most effective way to develop, introduce, and/or reinforce classroom rules and procedures.
+- Describe the most effective way to develop, introduce, and/or reinforce classroom rules and procedures.

 To Enroll in a Course:

-When you are ready to check out, go to your cart.
-You will be asked to log into your account or create a new account.
+- You will be asked to log into your account or create a new account.

-Follow the enrollment and payment prompts.
-If you have a coupon/discount, you will be asked to enter it during the enrollment process.
+- Follow the enrollment and payment prompts.
+If you have a gift card or discount code, you will enter it at the end of the enrollment process.

-Upon purchase, you will receive an email receipt and be able to login to your course at eclassroom.cecreditsonline.org.
-You have 180 days from your purchase to complete your course.
+- Upon purchase, you will receive an email receipt and be able to log in to your course at eClassroom Sign in.
+You have 180 days (about 6 months) from your purchase to complete your course.

-We have partnered with a number of regionally-accredited universities.
+- We have partnered with a number of regionally-accredited universities.
 See University Partners tab for information about our regionally-accredited university partners.

-All courses taken for graduate-level professional development credit receive both a Certificate of Completion for your records and an official University Transcript.
+- All courses taken for graduate-level professional development credit receive both a Certificate of Completion for your records and an official University Transcript.

-Upon completion of your course, CE Credits Online will forward all the required documentation to the university you selected.
+- Upon completion of your course, CE Credits Online will forward all the required documentation to the university you selected.

-The university partner will process your course completion and provide a transcript that includes the name of the course, course number, number of credits, and your grade.
+- Graduate Credits are available through Adams State University.
+Graduate-level professional development credits are available through Valley City State University and Humboldt State University.
+The University partner will process your course completion and provide a transcript that includes the name of the course, course number, number of credits, and your grade.

-You will receive directions on how to receive your transcript in email form, and you can also review the University Partners section of our website for more information.
+- You will receive directions on how to receive your transcript in email form, and you can also review the University Partners section of our website for more information.

-Note: If you would like to receive your credits from Adams State University, please purchase the Course Only version of the course, and, upon completion, email email@example.com asking for for graduate credit through Adams State University.
+- Note: If you would like to receive your credits from Adams State University, please purchase the Course Only version of the course, and, upon completion, email email@example.com asking for for graduate credit through Adams State University.
 Each graduate credit costs $55, and you will be emailed instructions.

-You must check with your district to ensure the credits received will meet your specific requirements.
+- You must check with your district to ensure the credits received will meet your specific requirements.
 We will not be held responsible if your school, district or state does not accept the credits issued.

 Course Only Courses

-We offer all of our courses as a Course Only option (credits not included) that can be used to meet your recertification or professional development needs (always check with your district/state to determine eligibility).
+- We offer all of our courses as a Course Only option (credits not included) that can be used to meet your recertification or professional development needs (always check with your district/state to determine eligibility).